jiaodaxiaozi/column-generation-framework/readme.md

 + __model.ini__: define states that will be loaded.
 Each line is formatted as _MODEL "NAME" "modelxxx.mod" [relax]_.
 If parameter
 _relax_ appears, then the model is relaxed when it is solved.

 + __params.mod__: contain the definition of your data. _sysmsg.mod_ need to be included in this file.
 The definition of the data as well as the data itself are available to all loaded states.

++ __params.dat__: define some parameters or initialize some variables used in the program.

-The following paragraphs give more detail.
+The following paragraphs give more information.

 ### Running

 _oplrun -D input="datafile" -D output="resultfile" [path-to]/solver.mod_  in your directory.

+---

 How It works
 ============